HydraIndustriesOfficial/Creddit/SECURITY.md

 We are committed to working with security researchers to understand and resolve any issues promptly.
 Your contributions to the security of this project are greatly appreciated.

-If you have any questions or concerns regarding our security policy or the handling of vulnerabilities, please contact us at [security@example.com](mailto:security@example.com).
+If you have any questions or concerns regarding our security policy or the handling of vulnerabilities, please contact us at [kahlob@hydratechnologies.us](mailto:kahlob@hydratechnologies.us).